 - 2. Hypothesis: The thesis must clearly state the hypothesis to be tested and must be in the form of a simple declarative sentence.
 The hypothesis must be included in the body of the paper, not just in the Abstract.
 Whenever possible, the hypothesis should include a statement such as, "Our hypothesis is that XXX is statistically significantly different from YYY."
 Conversely, the null hypothesis may be stated.
-The hypothesis must appear in the body of the thesis. - 3.
-De-identification and Authorship: The candidate must remove all wording in all areas of the thesis that would allow an examiner to be able to identify the institution where the study was performed.
+The hypothesis must appear in the body of the thesis and on the cover page - 3.
+De-identification and Authorship: The candidate must remove all wording in all areas of the thesis that would allow an examiner to be able to identify the institution where the study was performed and any co-authors.

-The cover page should only list the title of the thesis, the candidate's name (no co-authors) and the journal format.
+The cover page should only list the title of the thesis, the candidate's name (no co-authors), the hypothesis, and the journal format.